suvathiks/isha-sample-ui-app/src/app/sdk/features/api/api.module.md

 # Dependencies:-
-1. "@angular/material" // for the error notifier service
+1. "@angular/material" (dependencies - "@angular/cdk" and "@angular/animations") // for the error notifier service
-2. "@angular/cdk" and "@angular/animations" // dependencies for @angular/material

 # Description:-
 This has useful abstractions for any application that has a backend service integrated.